Dr Faye Bennett

 Student education

-Alongside these roles, I act as a supervisor for undergraduate projects as well as a personal tutor.
+Alongside this, I act as a supervisor for undergraduate projects as well as being academic personal tutor to both undergraduate students as well as postgraduate students studying for a Postgraduate Certificate in Clinical Education.

 Research groups and institutes